 While generally California workers’ compensation law remedies provide the sole avenue of recovery for workers injured on the job, in certain situations – such as construction site accidents and other multi-employer work sites – it may be possible to bring a third party lawsuit for negligence.
 Often, these cases involve general contractor liability.
 A general contractor may be held directly liable for a subcontractor’s injuries where the general contractor retains control of the safety conditions on the jobsite and the general contractor’s negligent exercise of control caused or contributed to the injury.
 Further, general contractors may be held responsible where they improperly coordinate the work of subcontractors and create a hazardous condition for other workers.

 Such considerations are relevant whenever a construction site accident occurs.
 Although no significant personal injuries occurred during this recent Magic Mountain construction accident, if you are a contractor it is imperative you understand your legal rights should you suffer on-the-job injuries.

-For more information, or if you or a loved one has sustained any type of work-place accident, contact an Oakland personal injury attorney at Butler Viadro, LLP immediately to protect your rights and help you obtain the compensation you deserve.
+For more information, or if you or a loved one has sustained any type of work-place accident, contact an Oakland personal injury attorney at Viadro Law, LLP immediately to protect your rights and help you obtain the compensation you deserve.